shizgnit/application-template/README.md

 # Application Template 1.0

-A simple 3d application framework targetting windows and android.
-No specific goal in mind currently.
+A simple 3d application framework.
+Currently supports windows and android, with linux, macos and ios currently being worked on.
+The [public](https://github.com/shizgnit/public) repository has example applications using the framework.

 ## Build

-Use Microsoft Visual Studio 2022 and the build.sln solution file.
-I have the following components installed.
+The two primary build systems are Visual Studio and XCode.

+The following components are recommended for Visual Studio.

 * ASP.NET and web development
 * Python development